shubham-pal/ducs-chakravyuh/readme.md

 - md5 hashing is used while submitting answers.
 - DB -> answers -> store -> in md5
 - for hints base64 decode is used.
+- `app.ini.php` is used for config.
+It has been gitignored. use `scp` to paste it to server.
+- a sample `app.ini.php` has been provided.
+Make a `app.ini.php` based on it before starting.
+- also, actual `production-dump.sql` and actual `chakraData` has been put in secret & secret is gitignored.
+Use scp to paste data to server and import dump directly.